Aspire0ne/tic-tac-toe-csharp-edition/README.md

-# Tic-Tac-toe - C# edition!
+# Tic Tac toe: C# edition!
-Rewritten from Java as a practice while learning the language
+Rewritten from the Java original that I wrote in the past.